yasskin/my-first-webpage/README.md

 ## Setup/Installation Requirements

-* Clone the Git repository (it is password protected)
+* Clone the Git repository
 * Open my-first-webpage.html in a Web browser of your choice
 * Read the text and view the photos
 * Take joy in simple things